Azure/azure-powershell/src/ResourceManager/HDInsight/Commands.HDInsight/help/Get-AzHDInsightScriptActionHistory.md

 ## SYNTAX

 ```
-Get-AzureRmHDInsightScriptActionHistory [-ClusterName] <String> [[-ScriptExecutionId] <Int64>]
+Get-AzHDInsightScriptActionHistory [-ClusterName] <String> [[-ScriptExecutionId] <Int64>]
  [-ResourceGroupName <String>] [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmHDInsightScriptActionHistory** cmdlet gets the script action history for an Azure HDInsight cluster and lists it in reverse chronological order, or gets details of a previously executed script action.
+The **Get-AzHDInsightScriptActionHistory** cmdlet gets the script action history for an Azure HDInsight cluster and lists it in reverse chronological order, or gets details of a previously executed script action.

 ## EXAMPLES

 ### Example 1: Get the history of script actions executions for a cluster
 ```
-PS C:\>Get-AzureRmHDInsightScriptActionHistory -ClusterName "your-hadoop-001"
+PS C:\>Get-AzHDInsightScriptActionHistory -ClusterName "your-hadoop-001"
 ```

 This command gets the history of script actions for the cluster your-hadoop-001.